Lewis Dark: Wivenhoe Town

 Dark signed for Eastern Counties League Premier Division club Wivenhoe Town in September 2008.
 He only made a single appearance for the club, which came in a 2–1 defeat to Mildenhall Town on 27 September.
 His stay with the Dragons was brief and he departed the club on 3 October.

 Crawley Town

 Dark joined Conference Premier club Crawley Town on 3 October 2008.
 He made his debut as an injury time substitute for goalscorer Glenn Wilson in a 4–0 win over Barrow eight days later.
-It proved to be his only appearance for the Red Devils.
+He made two further cup appearances before his departure.

 Fisher Athletic London

 Dark dropped to the Conference South to club for Fisher Athletic London in November 2008 and made five appearances for the club.

 Grays Athletic

 Dark joined Conference Premier club Grays Athletic on non-contract terms in February 2009.
 He failed to make an appearance for the club and spent a period out injured.